-Learn how to control chinch bugs naturally, without using poisons or toxic sprays.
+Learn how to get rid of chinch bugs naturally, without using poisons or toxic sprays.

 Adult chinch bugs (1/4 inch long) are black and white, with whitish wings marked by a dark triangle on their outer margins.
 Nymphs are easily recognized by their bright red color and white band across the back.
 Both adults and nymphs produce a strong odor that often gives them away, especially when pest numbers are high or they are crushed under foot.

-Chinch Bug Control: Practices that promote healthy lawns help to reduce the occurrence of chich bugs.
+Practices that promote healthy lawns help to reduce the occurrence of chich bugs.
 Mow lawns at the recommended maximum height.
 Try not to remove more than 1/3 of the leaf surface in any one mowing.
 Remove excess thatch and aerate compacted soils.
 Improve soil conditions by top-dressing with organic matter, such as compost or well-aged animal manure.
-Keep lawns well watered, especially during hot summer months and use slow-release organic lawn fertilizers.
+Keep lawns well watered, especially during hot summer months and use slow-release organic fertilizers.
 Aerate and fertilize again in the fall.
 Beneficial insects, such as ladybugs, lacewing and big-eyed bugs, will feed on a large numbers of pests.
 Spot treat small infestations with insecticidal soap.
-Botanical insecticides should be used if pest levels become intolerable.
+Least-toxic botanical insecticides should be used if pest levels become intolerable.

 Tip: A coffee can with both ends cut out can be used to determine the level of infestation.
 Force one end of the can into the soil, fill with water, then watch as pests float to the top.